vblackwhale/vBlackWhale/README.md

 ### 👋 Hello there, I'm BlackWhale and this is my Github.

 I love coding web apps using React but I'm also glad to dive into the backend or an API with NodeJS.
-More recently I've worked in a great deal of blockchain based projects so smart-contracts or dapps would be my specialization.
+More recently I've worked in a great deal of blockchain projects, so smart-contracts or dapps would be my specialization.
 Programming is more of a passion than a job for me so I work hard and make things happen.

-My goal in a project is always to try and balance a LEAN approch while keeping things tidy, performant and scalable.
+My goal in a project is always to have a LEAN approach while keeping things tidy, performant and scalable.
-Freelancer at heart but always glad to build things as team since I enjoy the company of fellow humans.
+Freelancer at heart but always glad to build things as a team since I enjoy the company of fellow humans.

 I speak 🇫🇷 French, 🇬🇧 English and 🇪🇸 Spanish.
 You can contact me on my [Twitter](https://twitter.com/vblackwhale)

 ## My Stack